-Dr Patrick Briggs offers liposuction and liposculpture in Melbourne.
-Liposuction is a process by which fat is permanently removed through a suctioning process.
+Liposuction is the process of permanently removing fat through suctioning.
 It is not a substitute treatment for weight loss but, rather, a method of reshaping the body’s contours.

-An earlier approach, call Dry Technique Liposuction is no longer considered effective.
-Today, the world-wide standard of care is the Tumescent Technique.
+Surgeons no long consider the earlier approach, Dry Technique Liposuction effective.
+Today, the worldwide standard of care is the Tumescent Technique.

-In tumescent liposuction the area to be treated is injected with a buffered salt solution before any fat is removed.
+In tumescent liposuction the area undergoing treatment is injected with a buffered salt solution.
 This solution contains adrenaline to control bleeding and a long-acting local anaesthetic to minimise discomfort after the procedure.

 Your Consultation for Lipo Surgery

 In most cases, your Surgeon will require that you be relatively close to your ideal body weight but this is not an absolute requirement.
-Rather, it reflects the fact that there is a surgically safe limit to the volume of fat removed that can be removed at any time and a limitation on how much your skin will shrink after large-volume liposuction.
+Rather, it reflects the fact that there is a surgically safe limit to the volume of fat that a surgeon can remove at any time and a limitation on how much your skin will shrink after large-volume liposuction.

 If you are diabetic you may still have liposuction.
 In some cases, you may find that the removal of fat will reduce your insulin requirements.
 Please note, however, that this is not a treatment recognised by insurance companies.

 Your surgeon may choose to perform your Liposuction procedure under either general or local anaesthesia.
 This depends on the part of the body undergoing treatment as well as the amount of fat removal.